oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-24-artifact-object.md

 > NOTE: `parentIndex` makes it possible to navigate from the `artifact` object representing a nested artifact to the `artifact` objects representing each of its parent artifacts in turn, up to the top-level artifact.

-> EXAMPLE: This example demonstrates two levels of artifact nesting.
+> EXAMPLE 1: This example demonstrates two levels of artifact nesting.
 The top-level artifact is a ZIP archive represented by the `artifact` object at index 0 in the `artifacts` array.
 The archive contains a word processing document at the specified absolute path from its root; the document is represented by the `artifact` object at index 1.
 Finally, the document contains an embedded media object of the specified length at the specified offset from its beginning; the media object is represented by the `artifact` object at index 2.
 The media object’s `parentIndex` property refers to its parent document; the document’s `parentIndex` property refers to its parent ZIP archive, and the ZIP archive does not have a `parentIndex` property.
 >
 > ```json
 > "artifacts": [